Before I turned 27 this year, I managed to save more than $100,000 after working full-time for 3.5 years.

 As part of my grassroots work, I speak to residents on weekly basis.
 There were a few times where I encountered older PMETs facing ageism and being laid off as they were replaced by younger or foreign workers.
 Imagine working so hard and building your career, only to lose it all when you are in your 40s and 50s.

 I decided to take steps to reduce the likelihood of ending up in such a situation and to be disciplined about saving while I am young.
-This is to ensure that when when I am 45 years old and if I were to be laid off in favour of a younger worker, I won’t be so stressed as I’d still have enough to contribute to healthcare costs of my aging parents and raising my children (if I do decide to have any).
+This is to ensure that when when I am 45 years old and if I were to be laid off in favour of a younger worker, I won’t be so stressed as I’d still have enough to contribute to healthcare costs of my aging parents and my own family.

 Another factor which motivates me is the desire to contribute positively to my community.
 My main goal in life is not just to take care of myself and my loved ones but also improve the lives of those around me.